Asha20/flou/docs/src/syntax/define_block.md

 }
 ```

 *Definitions* are a mechanism for reusing common attributes.
 They belong in the optional `define` block and are separated by semicolons.
-They are specified in the same way as nodes in `grid`, with one exception being that labels can't be attached to identifiers.
+They are specified in the same way as nodes in `grid`, with one exception being that labels can't be attached to identifiers inside `define`.
 Attributes specified for an identifier in `define` will apply to all nodes with the same identifier in `grid`.

 Apart from using the `define` block to put shared attributes in one place, a valid use-case could also be putting a node's long list of attributes in `define` so as to reduce clutter in `grid`, making it more readable.